-You may feel like your step-child doesn't respect you.
-Speak with your partner about the house rules and if you both decide that it's right for you to participate in enforcing them, be sure to remain consistent and firm.
-Don't allow your step-child or children to get a rise out of you and remain calm.
+You may feel like your stepchild doesn't respect you.
+Speak with your partner about the house rules, and if you both decide that it's right for you to participate in enforcing them, be sure to remain consistent and firm.
+Remain calm, and don't allow your stepchild or children to get a rise out of you.
 Even though this can be tough, it reinforces your role as a parent.

 - Create family rules and age appropriate consequences with your partner and share them together with your child or children.

 - Enforce the rules in a calm way.